 The Note should also confirm that the employer (or the employer’s spouse) and the employee are not related.
 Protocol Branch will provide confirmation to the relevant mission, post or foreign ministry whether the employer is eligible to bring a private domestic worker to Australia.
 It will also inform the Department of Immigration and Border Protection (DIBP) of the employer’s eligibility.

 Once Protocol Branch has confirmed the eligibility of the employer, the domestic worker should lodge their visa application with DIBP.
 Please note that immigration is responsible for processing and granting the visa application.

 Applicants will need to complete an Application for Temporary Work (International Relations) visa (Immigration Form 1403) and lodge it together with the visa processing fee.
 The visa application can be lodged at an Australian diplomatic mission or consular post.
 Please note if the applicant holds a valid 403 visa they will need to lodge their visa application at DIBP’s office in the ACT or a regional office.

 DIBP will require a number of conditions to be satisfied before a visa is granted.
 The applicant will be required to obtain a medical clearance (including a chest x-ray) and complete a police character check before a visa can be approved.
 Generally the visa process takes six weeks but this can vary depending on the quality of the application.
 Comprehensive information about the visa application process is available from DIBP.

 It’s a requirement that the employer and the employee must enter into an employment contract that accords with the standards of wages and employment conditions provided for under Australian laws.
 As part of the visa application both parties are required to sign employer and employee declarations confirming that they have made an employment contract.
-As noted above, Fair Work Australia can provide advice about Australian wages and employment conditions.
+As noted above, Fair Work Ombudsman can provide advice about Australian wages and employment conditions.